 OplockLevel (1 byte): The client will set this field to the lowered oplock level that the client accepts for this file.
-This field MUST contain one of the following values.<55>
+This field MUST contain one of the following values.

 Value Meaning SMB2_OPLOCK_LEVEL_NONE 0x00 The client has lowered its oplock level for this file to none.
 SMB2_OPLOCK_LEVEL_II 0x01 The client has lowered its oplock level for this file to level II.
+SMB2 OPLOCK LEVEL EXCLUSIVE 0x08 The client has lowered its oplock level for this file to level Exclusive.